 The protagonist is Zain, a (seemingly) 12-year-old boy born into poverty.
 The film starts In Medias Res with Zain serving a 5-year sentence for stabbing a man.
 In prison, he decided to sue his parents for giving birth to him condemning him to a life of poverty.
 The movie moves back and forth between the courtroom and Zain's story, uncovering the reasons why he attempted murder and took his parents into the court.

 - Zain's parents frequently hit and yell at their children, sell their 11-year-old daughter as a child bride, laugh at the idea of sending their kids to school.

 - Adults Are Useless: To Zain, they definitely are.
-They are either abusive or apathetic, save for Rahil (who has too much problems of her own) and the lawyer, eventually.
+They are either abusive or apathetic, save for Rahil (who has too many problems of her own) and the lawyer, eventually.

 - Bittersweet Ending: Zain is still in jail, his parents are having another child and Sahar is dead.
 But Zain was at least instrumental in helping Rahil reunite with Yonas and he receives his very first ID.

 - How We Got Here: Starts with 12-year-old Zain suing his parents, then goes back to recount the events that led to this.

 - The Illegal: Rahil, an Ethiopian woman who is in the country illegally.
 She gets knocked up and Zain, a boy himself, tries to take care of her and her baby.

 - It's Personal: Zain takes revenge for his sister when she dies during childbirth by stabbing her husband.

 - Street Smart: Zain is shown as a clever kid who knows his way around the city and is careful not to be manipulated.